The Menopause

 Diet

-menotea loaf menopause loaf good menopause guideMany women report that spicy foods can trigger hot flushes.
+Many women report that spicy foods can trigger hot flushes.
 Similarly, alcohol and caffeine are likely to make hot flashes worse.
 Avoiding these substances becomes particularly pressing at night as night sweats can disturb a good night’s sleep.

 Eating a diet rich in soy is believed to be part of the reason why Asian women experience fewer hot flushes than white and African-American women.
-This is because of the naturally occurring phytoestrogens (also found in oats, flaxseeds and lentils), which are thought to relieve menopausal symptoms by mimicking estrogen in the body.
-Research shows that women would have to eat a lot of these phytoestrogens to impact symptoms, however (i.e. large portions with every meal and not all of us are able to process phytoestrogens in the way needed to help.
+This is because of the naturally occurring phytoestrogens (also found in oats, flaxseeds and lentils), which are thought to relieve menopausal symptoms by mimicking oestrogen in the body.

 Black cohosh

 Black cohosh is a well-known natural remedy for menopausal symptoms.
-Like soy, researchers think it mimics the effects of estrogen in the body.
+Like soy, researchers think it mimics the effects of oestrogen in the body.
 Evidence is scant and the results are mixed – some studies show it to be effective and others do not.
 There are also concerns that black cohosh can cause liver damage and failure in high concentrations.

-If you decide to manage menopausal symptoms with alternative remedies look for the Traditional Herbal Registration (THR) logo.
+If you decide to manage menopausal symptoms with alternative remedies, look for the Traditional Herbal Registration (THR) logo.
 Spotting this means the product has been regulated.

 CBT